Guatemala syphilis experiments: Study details

 Participants were subjected to the syphilis bacteria through permitted visits with infectious female sex workers, paid by funds from the U.S. government.
-Other attempts at passing the pathogens to participants included pouring the bacteria onto various lightly-abraded body parts, such as male subjects' genitalia, forearms and faces.
+Other attempts at passing the pathogens to participants included pouring the bacteria onto various lightly abraded body parts, such as male subjects' genitalia, forearms and faces.
 Some subjects were even infected through forced perforation of the spine.
 Participants who then tested positive for syphilis were treated with penicillin.
 However, there is no evidence for adequate treatment having been provided to all subjects or whether infected individuals were cured.

 While the study is known to have officially ended in 1948, doctors continued taking tissue samples and performing autopsies on former participants until 1958.
 Eighty-three individuals died during the course of the experiment, though it is unclear as to whether or not the inoculations were the source of these deaths.
+Although the study ran for so long and collected massive amounts of data, the researchers never published anything from the Guatemalan syphilis experiments.
+The likelihood of researchers attempting to protect themselves by not publishing is low due to their later publishing studies over the Tuskegee syphilis studies.
+No evidence indicates why the experiments ended or if they were shut down.

 Study methods

 The initial attempts to infect subjects of the experiment consisted of workers from the USPHS inoculating prostitutes with germs that had grown in rabbits, and then paying them to have sex with prisoners.
 Prostitutes in Guatemala were required to be tested twice a week for STD infection at a government clinic.
-For the purposes of the experiments, infected sex workers were instead sent to Dr. Cutler by the head of the Guatemalan Ministry of Public Health.
+For the purposes of the experiments, infected sex workers were instead sent to Cutler by the head of the Guatemalan Ministry of Public Health.

 They operated under an assumption that one prostitute could have sex with up to eight men in 71 minutes, creating a large rate of infection.
 These attempts failed at producing infections quick enough, due to the prisoners refusing repeated blood drawings.

-Researchers switched to the direct inoculation of subjects after Dr. Cutler accepted an offer from Dr. Carlos Salvado, the director of the Asilo de Alienados, a psychiatric hospital in Guatemala City.
+Researchers switched to the direct inoculation of subjects after Cutler accepted an offer from Carlos Salvado, the director of the Asilo de Alienados, a psychiatric hospital in Guatemala City.
 This hospital was notably understaffed and lacked rudimentary equipment and medicines. $1500 that was originally intended to go to volunteers at the prison was given to the psychiatric hospital for an antiepileptic drug called Dilantin and other necessary equipment.

 Doctors would often inject strains of syphilis into patients' spinal fluid or wear away the skin to make infection easier.
-These strains that they infected patients with were collected from other infected patients or from “street strains”, which are not defined.
+These strains that they infected patients with were collected from other infected patients or from "street strains", which are not defined.

 After the patients were exposed to syphilis, only about half of the patients were given treatment for the infection.
-83 patients died during the experiments, but the relation between experiment involvement and death was unsubstantiated.
+Eighty-three patients died during the experiments, but the relation between experiment involvement and death was unsubstantiated.